microsoft/ELL/docs/tutorials/Getting-started-with-image-classification-on-the-Raspberry-Pi/index.md

 [Windows] ren d_I224x224x3CMCMCMCMCMCMC1AS.ell model.ell
 ```

-Next, download the **categories.txt** file from [here](https://github.com/Microsoft/ELL-models/raw/master/models/ILSVRC2012/categories.txt) and save it in the directory.
+Next, download the **categories.txt** file from [here](https://github.com/Microsoft/ELL-models/raw/master/models/ILSVRC2012/categories.txt) and save it in your directory.

 ```shell
 curl --location -o categories.txt https://github.com/Microsoft/ELL-models/raw/master/models/ILSVRC2012/categories.txt
 ```

 This file contains the names of the 1,000 categories that the model is trained to recognize.
-For example, if the model recognizes an object of category 504, you can read line 504 of the categories.txt file to find out that the name of the recognized category is "coffee mug."
+For example, if the model recognizes an object of category 504, read line 504 of the categories.txt file to find out that the name of the recognized category is "coffee mug."

-There should now be a **model.ell** file and a **categories.txt** file in the directory.
+There should now be a **model.ell** file and a **categories.txt** file in your directory.

 ## Compile and run the model on your laptop or desktop computer

 Before deploying the model to the Raspberry Pi device, practice deploying it to the laptop or desktop computer.
 Deploying an ELL model requires two steps.
-First, you'll run the **wrap** tool, which both compiles the `model.ell` into machine code and generates a CMake project to build a Python wrapper for it.
-Second, you'll call **CMake** to build the Python library.
+First, you'll run the **wrap** tool, which compiles `model.ell` into machine code and generates a CMake project that builds a Python wrapper for it.
+Then, you'll call **CMake** to build that Python wrapper.

-Run **wrap** as follows.
-Replace `<ELL-root>` with the path to the location where you have cloned ELL, as described in the installation instructions for your platform.
+Run **wrap** as follows, replacing `<ELL-root>` with the path to the ELL root directory (the directory where you cloned the ELL repository).

 ```shell
 python <ELL-root>/tools/wrap/wrap.py model.ell --language python --target host